mshemadarshini/dxc-digitalexplorer/README.md

 ## DXC DigitalExplorer

-DXC Digital Explorer is an Enterprise knowledge graph to understand, shape and enable Digital Transformation
+DXC Digital Explorer is an Enterprise knowledge graph build using **[neo4j](https://neo4j.com/)**.
+The platform provides the means to understand, shape and enable Digital Transformation for you and your clients.
-1. Understand, the needs of  clients through Trends & Roadmaps
+1. Understand, the needs of  clients through **Trends** & **Roadmaps**
     - Providing Industry views of business and technology trends which help frame conversations with our clients
     - Roadmaps drive the client towards the right goal
         - Providing a structure approach to understand the relevant trend/enabler and the risk level associated to the client
         - Provides outside-in information which must be used to influence the offering IRBs and partner conversations
-2. Shows evidence of our integrated solutions across build, sell and delivery through the Solutions module.
+2. Shows evidence of our integrated solutions across build, sell and delivery through the **Solutions** module.
     - Solutions can include both internal and partner capabilities
     - Solutions defined by “type” = Labs, delivery, showcases, prototypes, compound solutions.
 3. The graph highlights the skills and the potential of people (for free)